esal22/Creating-Saleae-Extensions-with-AI/README.md

 ---

-## Project 0: Can Generative AI decode a datahsheet?
+## Experiment 0: Can Generative AI decode a datahsheet?
 ### Objective
  Providing the datasheet as context, can the generative AI interpret instructions
 ### Steps